nimimo Logonimimo

 Assessment signature

-This security assessment was conducted through comprehensive static analysis of the nimimo codebase, covering approximately 27,000 lines of application TypeScript across 150+ files (excluding ~2,600 lines of static data such as BIP-39 word lists and identity generation pairs).
-The analysis included: review of all cryptographic implementations, authentication and authorization flows, API route protection, input validation, dependency vulnerability scanning, client-side storage security, and security header configuration.
+This security assessment was conducted through comprehensive static analysis of the nimimo codebase, covering approximately 35,000 lines of application TypeScript across 200+ files (excluding static data such as BIP-39 word lists and identity generation pairs).
+The analysis included: review of all cryptographic implementations, authentication and ownership verification, public API and SDK surface, creator-monetization flows with on-chain payment verification, admin endpoints, input validation, dependency vulnerability scanning, client-side storage security, and security header configuration.
 All findings were verified against the actual source code.

 The audit was prompted with an explicit request for an honest, unconstrained review — covering security, bugs, architecture quality, innovation, and production readiness.
 No findings were suppressed or downplayed.
 Issues identified during the assessment were fixed and re-verified before this report was finalized.